GalaxyGridLabs/ggl_core_infra/README.md

 # Setup

+*Remember to clean-up KMS keys after applying changes if needed*

 1. Create a new GCP project
 2. Create a GCP bucket to store the projects state.
 3. Initialize the backend